lknite/daytwo/daytwo-argocd-pinniped-controller/README.md

 - watches for updates to argocd cluster secrets and updates a configmap with pinniped kubeconfig files
 - hosts a website which serves the pinniped kubeconfig files
   - a website may then be added to each clusters in order to obtain the related pinniped kubeconfig file

+## important ##
+- currently, only argocd cluster secrets with a label 'addons-pinniped-concierge' will be processed

 ## rbac ##
 - role get/list/watch to 'secrets' in argocd namespace